isomerpages/moe-haiggirls/_cca/Gamelan.md

 Singapore Youth Festival (SYF) Arts Presentation, a testament to the students’ dedication and passion for their craft.
-In July 2025, the Ensemble collaborated with Meridian Secondary School’s Angklung Ensemble to perform at the Singapore Youth Festival (SYF) 2025 Celebrations – Kaleidoscope, held at Esplanade – Theatres on the Bay.</p>
+In July 2025, the Ensemble collaborated with Meridian Secondary School’s Angklung Ensemble to perform at the Singapore Youth Festival (SYF) 2025 Celebrations featured "Kaleidoscope", held at Esplanade - Theatres on the Bay.</p>
 <p><strong>Achievements:</strong>
 </p>
 <p>SYF Arts Presentation 2024: Certificate of Distinction</p>